timothyjellison/new-homepage/src/pages/posts/a-handful-of-principles.md

 We live in lawless times.
 The rule of law strains under aggressive ignorance and cynicism.
 As individuals there's not much we can do to turn the national tide but we can find purpose and strength in principles.

 Principles are words we live by.
 Living by our words means believing that language has meaning and that rational thought backed by virtuous action leads to a better life for individuals and communities.
-Be smart.
-Do good.

 Here are some words I'm choosing to live by.